IBM/mas-tas-appconnect-flows/README.md

 1. Create Organization - TRIRIGA
 2. Create a dummy clearing account in Chart of Accounts
 3. Uncheck validation options in Chart of Accounts
-4. Create a new GL Account for TRIRIGA - (1001, Description: Testing)
-5. Create a site TRIMAIN and set it to active
+4. Create a site TRIMAIN and set it to active

   </details>